MillionConcepts/pdr/docs/supported_datasets.md

 #### Mars Express
   - MARSIS EDRs and RDRs
   - ASPERA EDRs, RDRs, and DDRs
-  - HRSC REFDRs, and SRC RDRs
+  - HRSC REFDRs, and RDRs
   - PFS raw interferograms, and housekeeping tables
   - SPICAM UV and IR RDRs
   - MRS L1B and L2 products, and derived profiles